Jeevan1975/AuthX/README.md

 # AuthX – Advanced Authentication & Authorization System (Django + DRF)

-AuthX is a production-grade authentication and authorization system built using **Django**, **Django REST Framework**, and **JWT (access + refresh tokens)** with advanced security features such as email verification, password reset, refresh token rotation, device tracking, and brute-force protection.
+AuthX is a production-grade authentication and authorization system built using **Django**, **Django REST Framework**, and **JWT (access + refresh tokens)** with advanced security features such as email verification, password reset, refresh token rotation and device tracking.

 This project is designed as a complete reference for modern authentication flows used in real-world applications.